 If you’re opting for a trip to Hudson over other Upstate locations, chances are you’re into arts & culture over a purely “outdoorsy” trip.
 With that in mind, spend a day meandering around town, checking out the small businesses on and around Warren Street.
 Some EB favorites are Flowerkraut, a floral studio and sauerkraut shop; Clove & Creek, a beautifully curated home/apparel/gift shop; Red Chair, an antique shop with a focus on French items; Paula Grief, handmade ceramics; Quiet Botanist, a botanical apothecary and dry flower shop; and Jon Doe Records, a unique vinyl shop.

 When perusing Warren St., visitors will likely be overwhelmed by the sea of super-curated, but pricey antique shops.
 But if you’re in the market and willing to dig a little, much better deals can be found at Coxsackie Antique Center, about 25 minutes up the road.
 (On the way, stop at the very cute Black Horse Farms for snacks and farm goodies.)
-Alternately, the massive (we’re talking 40,000 square feet massive) Antique Warehouse is also a great spot to spend a few hours searching for treasures.
-Last, for a souvenir you’ll never forget, stop into Hudson River Tattoo for great traditional style work.
+Alternatively, the massive (we’re talking 40,000 square feet massive) Antique Warehouse is also a great spot to spend a few hours searching for treasures.
+Last, for a souvenir you’ll never forget, stop into Hudson River Tattoo for great traditional-style work.

 Enjoy the Outdoors Around Hudson: Go for a Hike, and Visit a Local Farm or Outdoor Museum